WakiMak/trentent.github.io-forked/_posts/2010-12-01-dataram-ramdisk-review.md

 </div>

 <div>
-  Compared to the first gen Intel SSD&#8217;s the RAM Disk is:
+  Compared to the first gen Intel SSD's the RAM Disk is:
 </div>

 <div>